WouterBant/Statistical-Learning/README.md

-# ML
+# Statistical Learning

-ML methods explained and implemented in Python.
+Statistical Learning methods explained and implemented in Python.

 Add new methods:
 - LDA/ QDA